MicrosoftDocs/MIMDocs/MIMDocs/reference/rcd-configuration-xml-reference.md

 **Description**: This is a simple button control that you can use to trigger certain actions.
-However, because you cannot specify your own handler in this release of FIM 2010, the use of this control is limited.
+However, because you cannot specify your own handler in this release of MIM 2016 , the use of this control is limited.

 **Properties**: